tjliebel/website/data/blog/deploying-bosh-to-gcp.md

 ```
 $ make
 ```
-Terraform will now complile all that infomation into a plan for GCP.
+Terraform will now compile all that information into a plan for GCP.
 When prompted, type `yes`.
 ```
 Plan: 9 to add, 0 to change, 0 to destroy.